alexmackey/HackTheCat/readme.md

 **Under no circumstances should this code be installed on an internet facing or sensitive machine.
 If an attacker can access this application then it will be very easy for them to gain full access to the machine it is running on and potentially the network it is connected to.**

-Do not use offensive techniques against sites or applications you do not have permission to as it is almost certainly illegal and you could end up in a lot of trouble or even jail.

-There are many better legal options to develop your skills including more mature projects such as [OWASPs VWAD](https://owasp.org/www-project-vulnerable-web-applications-directory/) or you could explore some great online services like [Hackthebox](https://www.hackthebox.com/) and [Try Hack Me](https://tryhackme.com/).

-This software is licensed under [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode) and as per this license:
+This software is licensed under [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode) and as per the license:

      TO THE EXTENT POSSIBLE, IN NO EVENT WILL THE LICENSOR BE LIABLE TO YOU ON ANY LEGAL THEORY (INCLUDING, WITHOUT LIMITATION,